joliebui-05/Supply-Chain-Shipping/README.md

 #### Overall Business Strategy

-The U.S. Candy Distributor's business strategy focuses on increasing sales performance while improving distribution efficiency across its nationwide factory and customer network.
+The U.S. Candy Distributor's business strategy focuses on increasing sales performance while improving distribution efficiency across its factory and customer network.

 This Business Intelligence solution supports that strategy by providing a centralized reporting platform that enables stakeholders to monitor key performance indicators (KPIs), evaluate factory and product performance, and identify opportunities to improve operational efficiency through data-driven decision-making.